 All companies registered in Malaysia, including the limited liability company, are required to pay a set of corporate taxes.
 As long as the company is incorporated in Malaysia, and thus, it has its residency registered in this country, it will become liable for taxation, following the tax principles available here.
 The regulation is also applicable to sub-divisions of foreign companies, which must pay taxes in accordance with their commercial activities developed on the Malaysian territory.

-The taxable income of a company in Malaysia refers to incomes such as: the income obtained from commercial activities, profits, dividends, royalties, interest or rent.
+The taxable income of a company in Malaysia refers to income such as the income obtained from commercial activities, profits, dividends, royalties, interest, or rent.
 However, the taxation of the company’s dividends can be avoided under specific circumstances, which can be presented by our team of consultants in company formation in Malaysia.

-The standard corporate tax rate in Malaysia is 24%, but a lower rate - 17% - is applicable to small and medium sized companies, provided that certain conditions are met.
-Companies can also be liable for the payment of the capital duty, the payroll tax, the real estate tax or the social security, to name just a few.
+The standard corporate tax rate in Malaysia is 24%, but a lower rate – 17% – is applicable to small and medium-sized companies, provided that certain conditions are met.
+Companies can also be liable for the payment of capital duty, payroll tax, real estate tax, or social security, to name just a few.

 Taxes paid by limited liability companies in Malaysia